JJ/granada-off/text/university.md

 [functional, bright and light building that has received an architecture price](https://minutosdearquitectura.wordpress.com/2015/06/19/premio-arquitectura-2015-para-la-rehabilitacion-del-antiguo-hospital-militar-de-granada-de-victor-lopez-cotelo/), which is turning a former traditional and touristic neighborhood into a vibrant student area.
-Architecture, with its grim job outlook, accompanies now the Modern Languages Center, which is not strictly University but university-owned.
+Architecture, with its grim job outlook, accompanies now the
+[Modern Languages Center](https://www.clm-granada.com/) in the neighborhood, which is not strictly University but university-owned.

 >Yes, it is complicated.
 But never mind, it quacks and walks and swims